krismelon/Spinal_and_Bulbar_Muscular_Atrophy_AR_Cell_Browser/README.md

 | **d.
 Which gene appears more broadly expressed?**                                                                              | AR                                                                                                                                                                                                                                                                                                                                                   |
 | **e.
 What does this comparison teach you about the difference between a disease-associated gene and a cell-type marker gene?** | A cell-type marker gene such as GADD45G shows a more characteristic expression pattern in a specific cell population.
 A disease-associated gene such as AR can be biologically relevant without being specific to one cell type.
 Therefore, disease-associated genes and cell-type marker genes can have different expression patterns and purposes. |

+## 9. Connection to Genome Browser and ClinVar

+1. On which chromosome is your assigned gene located?
+Use your previous UCSC Genome Browser activity.
+- Chromosome X (Xq12).

+2. What disease-associated variant did you examine previously?
+- The variant was AR c.2296G>A (p.Ala766Thr), a missense variant that changes alanine to threonine.

+3. In the current Cell Browser dataset, which cell type(s) express the gene?
+- AR is detectable in the Excitatory neuron 4.6 cell type.

+4. Does the observed cell expression make biological sense based on what you already know about the gene's function or associated disease?
+Explain in 3-5 sentences.
+- Yes.
+AR is involved in androgen signaling and is important in many tissues.
+Since SBMA affects motor neurons and muscles, finding AR expression in a neuronal cell type is biologically reasonable.

+5. Can this single Cell Browser dataset prove that the gene causes the disease?
+Explain why or why not.
+- No. The dataset only shows where AR is expressed.
+Additional genetic, functional, and clinical evidence is needed to prove that AR causes the disease.

+## 10. Short Reflection

+1. What did the UCSC Cell Browser show you that the UCSC Genome Browser could not?
+- The UCSC Cell Browser showed which specific cell types express the AR gene and how strongly it is expressed.
+In contrast, the UCSC Genome Browser focused on the gene's chromosomal location and genetic features.

+2. Why can the same gene have different expression levels among different cell types?
+- Each cell type has a different role in the body, so it requires different genes to be active.
+Because of these differences, the expression level of the same gene can vary from one cell type to another.

+3. Why should you be careful when interpreting a gene that shows zero or very low expression in single-cell data?
+- A gene with low or undetectable expression is not necessarily inactive.
+Sometimes the expression level is too low to be detected, or technical limitations in single-cell sequencing may affect the results.

+4. Why is it useful to combine information about genomic location, genetic variants, and cell-specific gene expression?
+- Combining these types of information provides a more complete understanding of a gene.
+It helps show where the gene is located, what variants are associated with it, and in which cell types it is expressed.

+5. What was the most interesting observation you made about your assigned gene?
+- The most interesting observation was that AR was expressed in the Excitatory neuron 4.6 cluster.
+This was interesting because AR is involved in androgen signaling and has been linked to SBMA, suggesting a possible connection between its function and neuronal cells.

+## References